madetech/learn/guides/11-Docker/story.md

 ## Virtual Machine

-Eventually the desire to obtain full production parity - and remove operating system level differences - led us to [VirtualBox](https://www.virtualbox.org/) (or similar).
+Eventually the desire to obtain full production parity - and remove operating system level differences - might lead you to [VirtualBox](https://www.virtualbox.org/) (or similar).

 What VirtualBox does is it emulates a full system architecture inside your Operating System, so you can run the same Linux distribution or macOS, Windows or your favorite Linux flavor.